Vegan soy spaghetti dish with soya granules and lots of vegetables, this chunky meatless sauce is delicious, healthy

 TSP is very versatile; there are lots and lots of delicious vegan dishes you could try.
 One of our favorite vegan meals is this vegan soy stew, for instance.

-You could also use the soy protein to make stir-fries, you can fry it in the pan and make burritos (so good), tacos, or enchiladas.
-You could add it to soups or chilies, you could fry it and have with rice, like in this Jamaican rice and peas, which I serve either with fried eggs or with fried soy strips.
+You could also use the soy protein to make stir-fries; you can fry it in the pan and make burritos (so good), tacos, or enchiladas.
+You could add it to soups or chilies; you could fry it and have it with rice, like in this Jamaican rice and peas, which I serve either with fried eggs or with fried soy strips.

-The best advice I can give is to follow the packet’s instructions.
-TSP comes in different shapes and sizes and that is why the soaking and/or cooking times differ from sort to sort and sometimes from brand to brand.
+The best advice I can give is to follow the packet's instructions. teaspoon comes in different shapes and sizes, and that is why the soaking and/or cooking times differ from sort to sort and sometimes from brand to brand.

-From my experience, I can tell you that soy granules need more or less 15-20 minutes soaking time in hot vegetable broth.
-The soy chunks need about 30 minutes soaking time, while the larger pieces need to be cooked in vegetable broth, then drain and squeezed and then fried.
+From my experience, I can tell you that soy granules need more or less 15-20 minutes of soaking time in hot vegetable broth.
+The soy chunks need about 30 minutes of soaking time, while the larger pieces need to be cooked in vegetable broth, drained and squeezed, and then fried.

 - In this recipe, we will use soy granules.
-Although they are granules, the recipe requires you to boil them shortly and let stand for 10 minutes.
+Although they are granules, the recipe requires you to boil them shortly and let them stand for 10 minutes.

 - In the meantime, bring the water needed for the spaghetti to a boil and prepare the vegetables.